Dilsv/mels/README.md

 ## Strategy
 Using the core UX principles I first started with Strategy, thinking about the target audience for this restaurant & the features they would benefit from.

-The target audience for 'Pepper Jack's' are:
+The target audience for 'touchedbymel' are:
 - 16-50 year olds
 - People who enjoy makeup and trends
 - People that enjoy taking care of their appearance